smals-belgium/shared-referral-prescription-webcomponent/README.md

     /**
      * intent (required) : the value can be either order | proposal, 'order' should be specified when creating a prescription,
      *                     while 'proposal' should be specified when creating a proposal.
-     * initialPrescriptionType (optional) : the value can be one of the ones listed in the list right bellow the code snippet.
+     * initialPrescriptionType (optional) : the value can be one of the ones listed in the list right bellow the code snippet or left empty.
+     *                                      If the value is not provided, the web component will first open a modal panel that lets the user
+     *                                      choose the prescription type from a list.
      * initialPrescription (optional) : the prescription to be extended, only required when the extend parameter is set to true.
      * initialModelId (optional) : the id of the model to be used in order to create a prescription.
      * extend (optional) : true if the prescription should be extended, false otherwise.